beejjorgensen/bguunix/src/bguunix_part_0060_files.md

 to play with.

-Here I'm creating a file called `foo.txt` (assuming it doesn't yet exist) with nothing in it:
+Here I'm creating a file called `foo.txt` (assuming it doesn't yet exist) with nothing in it using the `touch` command:

 ``` {.default}
 $ touch foo.txt